vrecan/poolShark/README.md

 # Why?
 When profiling my applications I have found that sync.Pool frequently was causing lots of blocking.
 It was also still creating high volumes of garbage for the GC.
-Doing a simple change to use a [][]byte with a mutex immediately reduced my cpu usage by 1/2 and improved overall through put by 25% but in micro benchmarks was slower then sync.pool when used from multiple threads.
+Doing a simple change to use a [][]byte with a mutex immediately reduced my cpu usage by 1/2 and improved overall throughput by 25% but in micro benchmarks was slower then sync.pool when used from multiple threads.
 Finally I implemented a version just using a channel and found that it was faster then both implementations in all cases.

 # How do I use it?